 Wounded at the Battle of Seven Pines

 On May 31, with the Union army on the outskirts of Richmond, Johnston went on the offensive and attacked McClellan’s forces near Fair Oaks in Henrico County.
 Johnston’s forces did not execute his complex battle plan very well, but they surprised the Federals as designed.
-During the fighting on the first day of the Battle of Seven Pines (May 31–June 1, 1862) the Federals severely wounded Johnston.
+During the fighting on the first day of the Battle of Seven Pines (May 31–June 1, 1862) an exploding Yankee shell severely wounded Johnston.
 The severity of his injuries forced Johnston to retire from the field.
 Jefferson Davis soon placed Robert E. Lee in charge of Johnston’s command became the Army of Northern Virginia.
 The results of the battle were inconclusive, but the Rebels halted McClellan’s offensive.
 Using a more offensive strategy than Johnston, Lee eventually drove McClellan’s army off the peninsula and back to Washington, D.C.

 Command in the West